jordaniandude/instagram-negativity-manager/README.md

 pip3 install openai
 ```

-Create a file called `secret.py` and add the following 3 variables:
+- Create a file called `secret.py` and add the following 3 variables:
   - `chatgpt_api_key`: ChatGPT API Key.
 Refer to https://platform.openai.com/docs/quickstart?context=python.
   - `instagram_api_token`: The Instagram API Token obtained from https://developers.facebook.com/
   - `instagram_user_id`: Your Instagram used id, which you can obtain from the developer account when you create the token.

+### Usage:
 Run the script by executing as a python script:
 ``` shell
 python3 instagram.py